You want smart political talk without the meltdowns?

 We'll have more in a second.

-Well uh Victoria Tunsing, Sarah Carter.
+Well, Victoria Tunsing, Sarah Carter.

 So let me go to Victoria.

-You know, if you if I'm Rod Rosenstein and I'm reading this, and then you look at the the long list of Hillary Clinton supporters, and you add Bruce Orr and donors to Hillary and Obama and the DNC, and you look at these comments, how can you conclude that this is anything but a fair hearing and this is a fair special counsel?
+You know, if I'm Rod Rosenstein and I'm reading this, and then you look at the long list of Hillary Clinton supporters, and you add Bruce Orr and donors to Hillary and Obama and the DNC, and you look at these comments, how can you conclude that this is anything but a fair hearing and this is a fair special counsel?

-There there is no way.
+There is no way.

-There's not one Republican oriented lawyer on on the matter, and now we're seeing the you know the underbelly of what the FBI people were like.
+And now we're seeing the underbelly of what the FBI people were like.

-He was just a few doors down from Rod Rosenstein's office, and his wife is working at GPS and he meets with the people.
+And his wife is working at GPS and he meets with the people.

 He meets with GPS people.

-And then what the girlfriend Lisa Page is saying to Peter Struggle, maybe you're meant to stay where you are, because you're meant to protect the country from that menace to end that and then goes on Trump enablers will finally have a have to take a stand.
+And then what the girlfriend, Lisa Page, is saying to Peter Strzok, maybe you're meant to stay where you are because you're meant to protect the country from that menace to end that.

-And that means save Hillary, don't go after her when there's criminality, and make up criminality against Donald Trump.
+And make up criminality against Donald Trump.

 That's exact translation.